kaizhu256/node-utility2/README.md

 - analytics
 - none

-#### changes for v2017.3.29
+#### changes for v2017.4.6
-- npm publish 2017.3.29
+- npm publish 2017.4.6
+- add auto-retry option to function onParallelList
-- add args \$modeBrowserTest and \$url to shell-function shBrowserTest
+- add depencency-tree-visualization and dependency-tree-size to README.md
-- add branch-cron
+- add html-scraper to function browerTest
+- add property 'sortDefault' to dbTable, which defaults to [{ fieldName: '_timeUpdated', isDescending: true }]
-- add function dbTableTravisRepoCreate, dbTableTravisRepoCrudGetManyByQuery, dbTableTravisRepoUpdate, and listForEachAsync
+- add optional callback to function dbTable.prototype.save
-- add github-crud function contentTouchList
+- add shell-functions shGithubRepoListCreate, shNpmNameNormalize, shNpmPackageDependencyTreeCreate, shOnParallelListSpawn, shTravisRepoListFilterForNonActive
-- add shell-function shGitRemotePromote to auto-promote branches alpha -> beta -> master
+- add shell-function shNpmPackageNameListGetFromUrl, which allows shNpmdocRepoListCreate to create npmdocs directly from npm-website
-- add shell-function shGithubRepoListTouch, shListUnflattenAndApply, and shNpmInstallWithPeerDependencies
-- auto update public travis-repos in alpha-branch
-- deprecate ssh-key in favor of github oauth - https://stackoverflow.com/questions/18027115/committing-via-travis-ci-failing
-- enable shNpmdocRepoListCreate in travis-ci
+- enable auto-cancel-mode by default when creating travis-repo
-- enhance shell-function shNpmPackageListingCreate to add total package-size to package-listing
-- fix apidoc bug 'Function.prototype.toString is not generic'
-- fix shell-function shInit bug - export: npm_package_react-native: bad variable name
-- sanitize sensitive env-vars from electron.*.html
-- use optional remote-credentials during travis-ci build
+- streamline build-process for 'npm publishAfterCommitAfterBuild' to just one stage (alpha)
 - none

 #### this package requires